-Version as amended at the last EGM held on the 17th September 2019
+Version as amended at the last AGM held on the 27th July 2023 at Fgura Band Club

 - The name of the organisation shall be ‘The Malta Pool Association’, hereinafter referred to as ‘The Association’ or the ‘M.P.A.’.